uenot/cs561_templatezonemaps2/SCC.md

 # CS 561 guide for SCC

-The Shared Computing Cluster (SCC) provides a standardized environment for the class project.
-SCC can be fully accessed and used over the web browser and does not require a specific OS on your personal machine neither an SSH client.
-Using SCC will simplify setting up the working environments for the CS660 project.

-Below we have a guide to help you get started with SCC.
-**You can read more about the SCC [here](https://www.bu.edu/tech/support/research/system-usage/connect-scc/scc-ondemand/).**

 ## Connecting to the SCC

 Go to the following link on your web browser: [http://scc-ondemand2.bu.edu/](http://scc-ondemand2.bu.edu/).